Road2Crypto/app-info/README.md

 # General Information

-This repo tracks major version upgrades, apps information and more.
+This repo tracks major version upgrades, apps information and more...